Back to Health News & Stories

 The hemoccult test and FIT look for blood in the stool and need to be repeated every year.

-How are stool-based colorectal cancer screening tests different from colonoscopies?
+How are these screening tests different from colonoscopies?

-The screening tests above look for signs of colorectal cancer in stool, while a colonoscopy involves a visual examination of the entire colon.
+The screening tests above look for signs of colorectal cancer in stool or DNA, while a colonoscopy involves a visual examination of the entire colon.

 The U.S. Preventive Services Task Force doesn’t play favorites when it comes to colon cancer screenings.
-Since 1/3 of Americans between the ages of 50-75 have never been screened, it’s best to offer choices to encourage more people to be screened.
+Since one-third of Americans between the ages of 50 and 75 have never been screened, it’s best to offer choices to encourage more people to be screened.

-If you’re weighing your options between a colonoscopy and a stool-based test, here are the key differences to consider.
+If you’re weighing your options between a colonoscopy and an alternative screening, here are the key differences to consider:

 Colonoscopy

-• A colonoscopy is a 20-30 minute outpatient procedure that’s done while you’re under sedation.
+• A colonoscopy is a 20-to-30-minute outpatient procedure that’s done while you’re under sedation.
 You’ll need the day off from work and a ride home from the procedure.

-• During a colonoscopy, the doctor can detect and remove polyps in the earliest stage and diagnose advanced colon polyps or colorectal cancer.
+• It is the only option that allows your doctor to detect and remove polyps in the earliest stage and to diagnose advanced colon polyps or colorectal cancer.

 • Depending on the results of your colonoscopy, you may not need another one for 10 years.